platformercloud/vmware-migration/README.md

 ## What is this
 ---
-This is a script that perpare your VMs to migrate. <br>
+This is a script that prepares your VMs to migrate. <br>
 NOTE : This script only covers the [Prepare your Linux VMs](https://cloud.google.com/migrate/compute-engine/docs/4.11/how-to/migrate-on-premises-to-gcp/overview#prepare_your_linux_vms) step, other steps you must cover by manually.

 ## How To